 The Board of Regents is required by the state Constitution to develop and make timely revision of a master plan for higher education.
-The goals and objectives in this five-year strategic plan were derived from the Regents' revised Master Plan as well as from Act 741 of the 2010 Legislative Session (GRAD Act).
+The goals and objectives in this five-year strategic plan were derived from the Regents' revised Master Plan.